SFraissTU/BA_PointCloud/README.md

 * PointCloud-transformations

 Feel free to send me feedback!
 It's great to see that many people are using this project!

-## Ressources
-Please refer to the code documentation for details about the classes and scripts (Folder "/doc").
-For details about the algorithms please refer to the bachelor thesis (https://www.cg.tuwien.ac.at/research/publications/2017/FRAISS-2017-PCU/).
-Below you will find a Getting-Started-Guide

 ## Getting Started
 Here's a short tutorial on how to display your own cloud in the project.